iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 > It seems like it would be more straightforward for j:DriverLicenseCardIdentification
 > to have an @id of "A1234567" here.
 Not sure what jurisdiction issued this
-> space alien's DriverLicense, but if this were a referencable link we could
+> space alien's DriverLicense, but if this were a reference-able link we could
 > go there and find out other details, such as when it was issued, when it expires
 > and if there are any restrictions.
 That would get rid of two blank nodes and
 > the nc:IdentificationID node. &mdash;@leilatite